IBM/banking-risk-mitigation-nlu-studio/README.md

 ![](doc/source/images/views.png)

-A user can click on any of the event triggers, on clicking one, it provides a list of news items and the clients involved in the same.
+A user can click on any of the event triggers, upon clicking one, it provides a list of news items and the clients involved in the same.
 Suppose, we click on `Share Price Deviation`, a table with the all the information is given, as shown in the below figure:

 ![](doc/source/images/Share_price_deviation.png)